 “By the end of the year the gardens are fast in a sleep that will hold through the winter.
 Especially the deepening cold of January and the coldest bite or all - February's ice, sleet, thaws and freeze.
 Anyone who takes snow as a matter or course is ignoring one of the most fascinating and beautiful of the phenomena of weather.
 From the beauty or the individual flakes to the formation of a snowdrift.
 The great silence or a snowfall in a a heavy forest is broken only by the soft slipping of white burdens from weighted branches or the less frequent snap of a breaking bough.
 The miracle of falling snow transforming the world.
 The drifts so pure and exquisite.”

 In that issue Friends President Cay Faragher announced that “to our deep regret” Martha Crone would be resigning as Secretary/Treasurer and as editor.
 She added: "Those of us who know her so well can understand why Martha, after all these years of devotion to the "Garden" should want some care-free years for Friends, family and her north-woods home."
-This would also be Mrs. Faragher’s last year as president and she wrote: “And a Happy New Year to all you blessed people who have co-operate and helped me so much these past three years that I have been your President.”
+This would also be Mrs. Faragher’s last year as president and she wrote: “And a Happy New Year to all you blessed people who have co-operated and helped me so much these past three years that I have been your President.”

 A board meeting of the Friends was held on Feb.
 18 at the home of Mrs. Faragher.
 It was suggested that Mildred Olson (Mrs. Carl H. Olson) succeed Mrs. Crone as treasurer.
 The board discussed changing the fiscal year end and that was finalized at the Annual Meeting (see Spring below).